Model organism: Selected model organisms

-The organisms below have become model organisms because they facilitate the study of certain characters or because of their genetic accessibility.
+The organisms below have become model organisms because they facilitate the study of certain characteristics or because of their genetic accessibility.
 For example, E. coli was one of the first organisms for which genetic techniques such as transformation or genetic manipulation has been developed.

 The genomes of all model species have been sequenced, including their mitochondrial/chloroplast genomes.
 Model organism databases exist to provide researchers with a portal from which to download sequences (DNA, RNA, or protein) or to access functional information on specific genes, for example the sub-cellular localization of the gene product or its physiological role.

 Limitations

 Many animal models serving as test subjects in biomedical research, such as rats and mice, may be selectively sedentary, obese and glucose intolerant.
 This may confound their use to model human metabolic processes and diseases as these can be affected by dietary energy intake and exercise.
 Similarly, there are differences between the immune systems of model organisms and humans that lead to significantly altered responses to stimuli, although the underlying principles of genome function may be the same.
 The impoverished environments inside standard laboratory cages deny research animals of the mental and physical challenges are necessary for healthy emotional development.
 Without day-to-day variety, risks and rewards, and complex environments, some have argued that animal models are irrelevant models of human experience.

 Mice differ from humans in several immune properties: mice are more resistant to some toxins than humans; have a lower total neutrophil fraction in the blood, a lower neutrophil enzymatic capacity, lower activity of the complement system, and a different set of pentraxins involved in the inflammatory process; and lack genes for important components of the immune system, such as IL-8, IL-37, TLR10, ICAM-3, etc. Laboratory mice reared in specific-pathogen-free (SPF) conditions usually have a rather immature immune system with a deficit of memory T cells.
 These mice may have limited diversity of the microbiota, which directly affects the immune system and the development of pathological conditions.
 Moreover, persistent virus infections (for example, herpesviruses) are activated in humans, but not in SPF mice, with septic complications and may change the resistance to bacterial coinfections.
-“Dirty” mice are possibly better suitable for mimicking human pathologies.
+"Dirty" mice are possibly better suitable for mimicking human pathologies.
 In addition, inbred mouse strains are used in the overwhelming majority of studies, while the human population is heterogeneous, pointing to the importance of studies in interstrain hybrid, outbred, and nonlinear mice.